itsViggo/crypto/README.md

 $ ./crypto substitution_decrypt "giuifg cei iprc tpnn du cei qprcni" "abcdefghijklmnopqrstuvwxyz" "phqgiumeaylnofdxjkrcvstzwb" defend the east wall of the castle
 ```
+original and translation must be same size with whatever character is in the nth position in the original being decrypted from whatever character is in the nth position in the translation